-The Board of Trustees also established tuition costs at $20 per year and determined that applicants for admission be 14 years old, of good moral character, have a good knowledge of English and North Carolina history and understand arithmetic through fractions.
+The Board of Trustees also established tuition costs at $20 per year and determined that applicants for admission be at least 14 years old, of good moral character, have a good knowledge of English and North Carolina history and understand arithmetic through fractions.
 Board members themselves also were required to pay fees at eight dollars per month and $10 per year for room rent.
 These expenses barely helped sustain the board’s work at the college, which faced the financial hurdles of opening an ambitious land-grant college.
 The college received meager funding through interest on the land and a $10,000 appropriation from the state.
 It was not until later that the college would see greater funding opportunities to expand its work.

 Board of Trustees Temporarily Dissolved

 Throughout the first two decades of A&M’s existence, the college experienced immense change and growth, welcoming additional students, faculty and diversity of agricultural programs.
-After continual debate regarding the course work and technical education provided to A&M students, however, state agricultural leaders expressed dissatisfaction with the lack of progressive reform in curricula and decided to dissolve the Board of Trustees and replace it with the State Board of Agriculture in 1901.
+After continual debate regarding the coursework and technical education provided to A&M students, however, state agricultural leaders expressed dissatisfaction with the lack of progressive reform in curricula and decided to dissolve the Board of Trustees and replace it with the State Board of Agriculture in 1901.
 This new board charged ahead with reforms to programming by increasing the number of students, decreasing emphasis on manual work in the field and ramping up the scientific and technical content of the college’s curricula.

 The Return of the Board of Trustees

 In 1904, however, A&M’s Board of Trustees returned.
-Under the guidance of the Board at this time, numerous key changes took place, including strengthening of the college’s engineering curriculum, de-emphasis of the school’s mandatory military involvement, establishment of post-graduate study, establishment of student government and creation of a textiles program.
+Under the guidance of the Board at this time, numerous key changes took place, including strengthening of the college’s engineering curriculum, de-emphasis of the school’s mandatory military involvement, establishment of postgraduate study, establishment of student government and creation of a textiles program.
 Each of these measures placed increasing responsibility on students and faculty to become even more active in research and education.
 At this time, students, in particular, took a more vocal stance on issues of self-expression and control of the college.

 Consolidated System Merges University Boards, Dissolves State College Board of Trustees

-Throughout the next two decades, regulation and development of the college was split between state college presidents and their administrations and the Consolidated University of North Carolina Board of Trustees.
+Throughout the next two decades, regulation and development of the state’s public colleges was split between college presidents and their administrations and the Consolidated University of North Carolina Board of Trustees.
 As higher education became more important to the state, many North Carolinians became keenly aware of the waste they saw in educational and institutional development among the state-supported colleges.
 Many of these individuals demanded that lawmakers examine the growth of these institutions perpetuated by ambitious university administrators.
 In 1955, a report from the Bryant Commission determined that there was, indeed, great waste in higher education and concluded that the Consolidated University had failed to meet the needs of North Carolina citizens.
 To this end, the 1955 General Assembly decided to create the State Board of Higher Education, which would oversee the fiscal and policy-related development of these institutions.

 Although the Consolidated University and its trustees continued to hold authority, the waste continued and the state’s colleges (now upgraded to universities) still lacked the leadership and direction necessary to serve the state.
-Furthermore, Governor Robert Scott also expressed concern of the lobbying by various universities for funding from the legislature and directed that a system be devised to bring both the Consolidated University and the State Board of Higher Education together.
+Furthermore, Governor Robert Scott also expressed concern about the lobbying by various universities for funding from the legislature and directed that a system be devised to bring both the Consolidated University and the State Board of Higher Education together.

 Board of Trustees Reemerges, Again

 In 1971, the plans that Governor Scott requested finally materialized.
 Meeting in a special session, the General Assembly passed legislation to merge the 15 state universities and the North Carolina School of the Arts into the University of North Carolina System.
-In addition, this action created a 32-member Board of Governors to be made up of 16 members from the UNC system and the other 16 from the State Board of Higher Education.
+In addition, this action created a 32-member Board of Governors to be made up of 16 members from the UNC system and 16 from the State Board of Higher Education.
 In March 1972, William Friday was chosen to lead the system.
 Furthermore, as a result of the new consolidated system, an individual Board of Trustees was established at each university to report to the Board of Governors, which controlled planning and budget.

 That August, NC State University, as it was now called, formed an interim board of trustees, chaired by George M. Wood.
 In 1973, the Board became permanent and was chaired by Walter L. Smith.
-Since 1974, the Board of Trustees has been comprised of 13 members.
-The UNC Board of Governors elects eight members and the Governor appoints four.
+Since 1974, the Board of Trustees has comprised 13 members.
+The UNC Board of Governors elects eight members, and the Governor appoints four.
 The student body president serves as an ex officio member.

-Over the course of the university’s rich history, NC State has benefited greatly from having such a diverse, dynamic group of the state and nation’s best and brightest leaders serving on its Board of Trustees – many of whom are alumni of NC State.
-As a result of their exceptional work, and the work of many others, the NC State Board of Trustees has continued to honor the university’s historic mission of serving the people of North Carolina.
+Over the course of the university’s rich history, NC State has benefited greatly from having such a diverse, dynamic group of the state’s and nation’s best and brightest leaders serving on its Board of Trustees — many of whom are alumni of NC State.
+As a result of their exceptional work and the work of many others, the NC State Board of Trustees has continued to honor the university’s historic mission of serving the people of North Carolina.
 The Board’s sound leadership has been crucial to the decisions and planning necessary to run a successful university, which continues to open its doors to future generations.